apify/proxy-chain/README.md

     verbose: true,

     // Custom function to authenticate proxy requests and provide the URL to chained upstream proxy.
-    // It must return an object (or promise resolving to the object) with following form:
+    // It must return an object (or promise resolving to the object) with the following form:
     // { requestAuthentication: Boolean, upstreamProxyUrl: String }
-    // If the function is not defined or is null, the server runs in a simple mode.
+    // If the function is not defined or is null, the server runs in simple mode.
     // Note that the function takes a single argument with the following properties:
     // * request      - An instance of http.IncomingMessage class with information about the client request
     //                  (which is either HTTP CONNECT for SSL protocol, or other HTTP request)